 They should advise the panel on whether they believe the school acted in a legal, reasonable and procedurally fair way in respect to the identification of any SEN your child might have, and any contribution this could have made to the circumstances of your child’s exclusion.

-If you think the exclusion amounts to disability discrimination, you can appeal to the First-tier Tribunal (special educational needs and disability).
+If you think the permanent exclusion amounts to disability discrimination, you can appeal to the First-tier Tribunal (special educational needs and disability).
 The First-tier Tribunal (SEND) can order that your child is reinstated into the school.

 Duty to provide suitable education